nuradlifathan/klasemen-website/README.md

 ## Summary
-This Project is to complete APTAVIS Coding Test purposes .
+This Project is for portfolio and self taught learnng purposes.

 ## What's Next
  - User Authorization & Authentication